“How do you make money?”

 When you pay a one-time financial planning fee (which can start at $1,000 and go up to $10,000 or more), you’re likely working with a fee-only financial advisor.
 Given the high price, you should be getting a robust financial plan and unbiased financial planning advice.
 You can find fee-only financial planners who charge a one-time planning fee at the National Association of Personal Financial Advisors (NAPFA).

-Fee-Only Financial Planning for a Monthly Retainer
+Fee-Only Financial Planning for an Ongoing Retainer

-The monthly retainer is my favorite billing model for fee-only financial planners.
+The ongoing retainer is my favorite billing model for fee-only financial planners.
 This is because you get a financial planning professional to maintain your financial plan.
 This gives you the best chance of achieving your financial goals.
-The monthly retainer model works so well because clients aren’t disincentivized to reach out to a financial planner for fear of incurring an additional charge for each question they ask.
+The ongoing retainer model works so well because clients aren’t disincentivized to reach out to a financial planner for fear of incurring an additional charge for each question they ask.
 (This is one challenge of using the hourly model).
 Moreover, the fee-only financial planner billing on the retainer model stays in the client’s life ideally forever.
 This means the advisor is able to help the client to accomplish all of their financial To-Do’s.
 That is not the case with the one-time fee model.)
 With the other two fee-only models, the advisor gives advice to the client, with the adviser crossing their fingers that the client will actually follow through on their prescribed financial planning

 That is not the case with the one-time fee model.
 With the other two fee-only models, the advisor gives advice to the client.
 After that, the adviser simply hopes that the client will actually follow through on their prescribed financial planning To-Do’s.